cohix/makeup/USAGE.md

 As you can see, Makeup uses these standardized targets to control the lifecycle of your environment.

 You can run `makeup` to build each component and start them all, together.

+The output of the `env` target will be used to set environment variables when running each component.
+Using standard `KEY=VALUE` syntax, you can use things like `echo` or `cat values.env` to load anything you need into each component's environment.

 Other commands include `makeup test` and `makeup clean` which run the `test` and `clean` targets on each of your components, sequentially.